How reviews from users make Datylon successful

 One of Excel's goals is to format data, ours is to have branded reusable charts.
 Our strategy is not to compete with Excel, but to connect both tools.
 Live links to excel files are on the roadmap, allowing you to use the strength of each tool.

 “You cannot use Illustrator’s main tools on a Datylon chart, as long as you want to use the plugin for formatting and data changes.“

 Very true.
 But not an easy one to fix.
 We’re balancing between interactive editing vs. re-usability, whereas our focus is very much on chart reusability.
-Illustrator is a generic vector-editor and it doesn't have tooling for smart labelling, data-driven colors, rescaling data-driven artwork, etc. We are adding these features via our plugin.
+Illustrator is a generic vector editor and it doesn't have tooling for smart labeling, data-driven colors, rescaling data-driven artwork, etc. We are adding these features via our plugin.

-Re-usability is one of the most beloved features amongst users, because it avoids a lot of manual rework.
+Re-usability is one of the most beloved features amongst users because it avoids a lot of manual rework.
 We need tight control over the chart styling properties, in order to make this happen.
-The result being that there are indeed less Illustrator tools working on our charts.
+The result is that there are indeed fewer Illustrator tools working on our charts.

 “You can’t save a Datylon chart as a Graphic Style to make it easy to re-use with other data.”